Robby Anderson Player Prop Bets for NFL Week 6 | Carolina vs. Minnesota 10/17/2021

 Robby Anderson Player Prop Bets for NFL Week 6 - Carolina vs. Minnesota

-Sportsbooks have posted player prop bets for Robby Anderson ahead of his next NFL game on Sunday at 1:00 PM ET airing on FOX.
-This Week 6 matchup sees Anderson's Carolina Panthers (3-2) square off against the Minnesota Vikings (2-3) at Bank of America Stadium in Charlotte, North Carolina.
+Robby Anderson will have several player prop bets available when he hits the field on Sunday at 1:00 PM ET live on FOX.
+Anderson's Carolina Panthers (3-2) and the Minnesota Vikings (2-3) go toe-to-toe in a Week 6 matchup from Bank of America Stadium in Charlotte, North Carolina.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.